femboyfin/dbdideas/survivor_perks.md

 ## [Bond](<https://deadbydaylight.wiki.gg/wiki/Bond>)

-- Additionally shows your teammates within range your Aura.
+- Additionally shows your teammates within range your Aura
   - Quality of life change improving it further where it already performs best, in smaller party sizes.